zjshi/vfkmrz/README.md

 standard fasta and fastq format only for inputs, otherwise failure is almost guaranteed. the programs require the compilers that are compatible with C++ 14 standards. all the tests have been done on clang-900.0.38

+vfkmrz programs are now compatible for GNU C Compiler.
+All the programs were tested and compiled successfully under GCC 7.2.0; All the programs except for vfkmrz_match.cpp (requires C++ standard newer than 14) were compiled successfully under GCC 4.8.5